Supercharge your brain function and protect the heart with sage

 Sage tea improves cholesterol profiles and supports heart health

-Sage’s generous content of vitamin K may be responsible for the herb’s heart-healthy effects.
+Sage's generous vitamin K content may be responsible for the herb's heart-healthy effects.

 Believe it or not, sage can promote smoother, less wrinkled skin.

 Clary sage, a specific variety of sage, contains a constituent known as sclareol.
-In a laboratory study published in Journal of Cosmetic Dermatology, scientists found that sclareol blocked the death of skin cells from ultraviolet light, thereby inhibiting the photoaging which causes skin wrinkles.
-And, a clinical trial showed that sclareol-containing cream significantly reduced wrinkles on human volunteers.
+In a laboratory study published in the Journal of Cosmetic Dermatology, scientists found that sclareol blocked the death of skin cells from ultraviolet light, thereby inhibiting the photoaging that causes skin wrinkles.
+A clinical trial showed that sclareol-containing cream significantly reduced wrinkles in human volunteers.

-Sage also contains antifungal ingredients - such as camphor and camphene – which can help combat skin infections.
-Essential oil of sage, when mixed with a carrier oil and applied to the skin, can help combat stubborn cases of “athlete’s foot” - and may help prevent secondary infections in atopic dermatitis and eczema.
+Sage also contains antifungal ingredients, such as camphor and camphene, which can help combat skin infections.
+Sage essential oil, when mixed with a carrier oil and applied to the skin, can help combat stubborn cases of "athlete's foot" and may help prevent secondary infections in atopic dermatitis and eczema.

 This versatile spice can be used in many forms